DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

     return this.length > limit;
 }

-// isLengthGreaterThan method will access by all string beacuse of prototype inheritence console.log("John".isLengthGreaterThan(3))
+// isLengthGreaterThan method will access by all string because of prototype inheritence console.log("John".isLengthGreaterThan(3))
 ```